Devorein/yuplod/readme.md

 ### Backend

 Yuplod uses node.js as its backend and its server is created using express.
-It provides a rest api to do the basic crud operations for the post and users, along with endpoints to upload file using react and express-fileupload.
+It provides a rest api to do the basic crud operations for the post, users and votes, along with endpoints to upload file using react and express-fileupload.
 For authentication it uses jwt to verify authenticate and authorize user.
 Most of the critical endpoints are protected using express middleware.
-For the database it uses postgresql and stores the data in `users` and `posts` table.
+For the database it uses postgresql and stores the data in `users`, `posts` and `votes` table.

 ### Frontend